Adpetfem83/School_District_Analysis/README.md

 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-In the original analysis, Thomas High School ranked 2nd in the district raising red flags with the school board.
+In the original analysis, Thomas High School (THS) ranked 2nd in the district raising red flags with the school board.

 Original Analysis:
 ![